 Students graduating with an MA Education with TESOL will find career progression enhanced as a result of following this course.
 Alongside the MA, for students who wish to progress towards achieving QTS, opportunities exist to complete our pre-teaching course which can assist you with gaining a place on one of our PGCE courses.

-Successful completion of the MA can also open the door to study for a PhD or professional doctorate.
-Some MA graduates move on to teaching positions in higher education, to leadership positions within an educational organisation, or move from general English to specific English teaching for academic purposes, business and law.
+Successful completion of the MA can also open the door to further study, this includes the opportunity to embark on your own professional doctorate or PhD.
+MA graduates may also move on to teaching positions in higher education, to leadership positions within an educational organisation, and/or have the opportunity to move from general English teaching to a more specialised area of academic, business or legal English.

 The dissertation demands enquiry and research skills, intellectual awareness of issues, discriminating use of research methodologies and refinement of argument, all at the highest levels within the framework for M-Level qualifications.
 You will face the challenge of developing a sustained, accurate, subtle and reflective argument on an educational issue, with a view to impacting on policy, practice and learners progress.